 Step 1.
 Take the guitar body apart.

 Remove all the screws on the backside of the guitar body.
 Don't forget about the screw that is underneath the battery cover -- it's a sneaky little b*^%!

 Flip the guitar over and remove the pick guard -- it's held on with tabs all the way around its perimeter, so you may have to use something thin and flat (a butter knife works well) to reach under the guard and push on the tabs to get them to release.
 Once it's off, your guitar should like this:

-Now remove all the exposed screws and you should be able to separate the two halves of the guitar -- watch out that you don't lose the silver thingies that you connect the strap to.
+Now remove all the exposed screws and you should be able to separate the two halves of the guitar -- watch out that you don't lose the silver barrels the guitar shoulder strap connects to (I like to keep the strap connected to prevent losing the strap connectors).
 Also be careful of the wires that go from the battery compartment on the back half of the guitar to the motherboard -- you can disconnect them at the motherboard connector, just be careful that you pull on the connector, NOT the wires.

 The strummer has a number of screws holding it in place - remove them all (circled in red below) - keep track of them since you'll need some of them later:

 Next we need to disconnect the the black and silver ribbon cable that goes from the motherboard to the neck of the guitar.
 To detach the ribbon cable, first slide the black locking bar that is part of the white connector on the motherboard (see photo below) -- you just need to move it about 1mm to unlock the connector.
 Once you slide the lock a little bit, you should be able to gently pull on the ribbon cable to disconnect it.

 Now remove the spring that is attached to the ribbon cable "folder bracket" (the weird, Y-shaped piece of beige plastic).
 Don’t loose the spring — you will need it later.
 I find it helpful to tape the bracket to the neck to keep it out of the way.